 Google the word plus one syllable of how someone might spell out its pronunciation.

 If you’re dealing with a language that is written in characters like Chinese, Cyrillic, or Korean that have been transliterated into English, type the English phrase in Google Translate to get the original language characters.
-Copy and paste them into Forvo to get the source language pronunciation.
+Copy and paste them into Forvo or Youglish to get the source language pronunciation.
 Thanks to narrator PJ Ochlan for this tip.

 If you’re narrating a book that heavily relies on another language, your best bet may be to invest in a specialized product.
 For instance, The New Lakota Dictionary advertises that it “has over 40,000 example sentences and phrases, each originating from a story or dialogue by a native speaker.”